User Input Treated as a System Instruction

 });

-How to spot it: Search your API call sites for role: "system" (or role="system") and check whether any user-controlled variable is interpolated into that content field.
+How to spot it: grep your API call sites for role: "system", role: "developer", and role="system", then check whether any user-controlled variable is interpolated into that content.
+On Anthropic, check whether userInput is interpolated into the top-level system string.

-2. Template placeholder order puts user input before developer instructions
+2. Template placeholder order puts user input above the rules

 You are helping ${userInput}.
 Always be professional.